ibm-cloud-docs/activity-tracker/service_keys.md

 # Managing service keys
 {: #service_keys}

 In an {{site.data.keyword.at_full_notm}} instance, you can create, delete, and view service keys through the LogDNA web UI.
-A service key is an API key that you must use to validate your credentials with the auditing instance when you export data programmatically.
 {:shortdesc}

+A service key is a unique code that is passed in an API request to identify the calling application or user.

+You must use a service key to complete any of the following tasks:
+- Export data programmatically
+- Manage views and alerts programmatically by using the Configuration API or Terraform.

+Only users that have **manager** role for the {{site.data.keyword.at_full_notm}} service, can manage service keys in an auditing instance.

+You can only enable 20 service keys per auditing instance.

 ## Creating a service key